GDPguy/Sentry-TF2-Monitor/README.md

 Get a SteamHistory API key (optional):
 - https://steamhistory.net/api

+## Cheater Lists
+Place Team Fortress 2 Bot Detector lists in the ./tf2bd/ folder.

+If you want to share your lists for others to use, export your list in TF2BD format from the User List Manager for sharing.
+Then this list can be used by others using this software and TF2BD.

 ## Run From Source
 Only use this if you don’t want the precompiled release.
 This assumes you have Python 3.13 installed, newer versions haven't been tested but probably work just fine.